Protecting the forests that sustain his people

 Going undercover in a dangerous country

 In the hopes that global attention would force the Cambodian government to change its ways, Ouch sought to expose its role in illegal logging to the international community.
-But in order to do that, he needed to gather and document proof.
+But, in order to do that, he needed to gather and document proof.

 Ouch went undercover to gather evidence of illegal logging activities, posing as a laborer, timber dealer, driver, tourist, and even as a cook.
 He documented the illegal operations of Cambodia’s biggest timber magnate.
 He then publicly released the photos and video footage he gathered, revealing how ELCs were used as a cover for illegal logging and exposing criminal collusion between timber companies and government officials at all levels of power.

 Ouch’s outspoken criticism of the government put him at enormous risk, in a country where environmental activism is dangerous—sometimes even deadly.
-Chut Wutty, an environmental activist and Ouch’s former colleague, was brutally murdered in 2012; last November, a park ranger and police officer were gunned down while patrolling forests for illegal logging and poaching.
+Chut Wutty, an environmental activist and Ouch’s former colleague, was brutally murdered in 2012; in 2015, a park ranger and police officer were gunned down while patrolling forests for illegal logging and poaching.
 Ouch has had to go into hiding at various times, and his family has been intimidated by military police.

 In 2014, as a result of growing discontent among Cambodians and increasing scrutiny from the international community, the government canceled 23 land concessions covering 220,000 acres of forest.
 This included two ELCs that had been granted inside Virachey National Park—an area of rich biodiversity with federally protected status.